 Agribusiness is a critical service but to come into Queensland, three things are needed:

-- The employer will need to submit a form for a Queensland Entry pass for the worker.
+- The worker will need to submit a form for a Queensland Entry pass.
 The form is here https://www.qld.gov.au/border-pass

-- The worker will need to carry some proof (such as a letter) that they are travelling directly to a job.
+- The worker will need to carry proof (such as a letter provided by the employer) that they are travelling directly to a job.

 - Employers must also have a COVID-19 Health Plan in place.
 The Word document template for a Plan is available for download here (please note: in this instance FIFO includes agricultural workers who are employed for a specific period and usually live elsewhere).